tractorcow-farm/silverstripe-fluent/docs/en/dataobjects.md

 correctly delegate your `$fields` to extensions.
 A different approach may be needed for each DataObject, depending on how it generates it's fields.

-In all cases, it is necessary to ensure that the `updateCMSFields` extension method is called once on each fieldset.
+In all cases, it is necessary to ensure that the `updateCMSFields` extension method is called once (and only once) on each `FieldList` object.

 ### Default field scaffolder

-If using the default field scaffolder or implementations (as per the implementation in either SiteTree::getCMSFields or DataObject::getCMSFields) it is necessary to know that these methods both, by default, will call the `->extend('updateCMSFields', $fields);` extension before returning.
+If using a default field scaffolder (such as `SiteTree::getCMSFields` or `DataObject::getCMSFields`) it is necessary to know that these methods both, by default, will call the `extend('updateCMSFields', $fields)` extension before returning.

 If you wish to add any translated form fields to the result of this call, then you should use `beforeUpdateCMSFields`